MetaMask/snaps/packages/examples/README.md

 - [**`packages/home-page`**](./packages/home-page):
   This snap demonstrates how to use `endowment:page-home` permission, showing a home page to the user.
+- [**`packages/images`**](./packages/images): This snap demonstrates how to render images in a snap.
+It can generate a QR code from a string, and render it in a dialog, as well as render an image from a URL.
 - [**`packages/invoke-snap`**](./packages/invoke-snap): These snaps demonstrate
   how to use the `snap_invokeSnap` method to invoke another snap.
 - [**`packages/json-rpc`**](./packages/json-rpc): This snap demonstrates how to